The Diplomat (British TV series)

 The Diplomat is a British political thriller series written by Ben Richards and directed by Jill Robertson and Jennie Paddon.
-It stars Sophie Rundle as Laura Simmonds, a diplomat living in Barcelona, Spain, who works to protect several British nationals who find themselves in trouble.
+It stars Clare Holman, Danny Sapani, Steven Cree, Laia Costa, and Sophie Rundle in lead roles.
 The series is produced by BBC Studios and World Productions for Alibi.
 It began airing on 28 February 2023.

 Plot

-The series follows British diplomat Laura Simmonds, who, with her Barcelona Consul colleague and friend Alba, is determined to fight in order to protect British nationals involved in a series of conflicts in Barcelona.
+The series follows British diplomat Laura Simmonds, who, with her Barcelona Consul colleague and friend Alba Ortiz, is determined to fight in order to protect British nationals involved in a series of conflicts in Barcelona.